Top 25 for 1988: DEMOLISH Staff Picks

 Pingback: Quick 6-Pack List of 80′s Metal Rants « Demolish Fanzine

-Fates Warning but no “Mindcrime”, hey ?
-Well, fair enough, everybody’s got their vice
+Fates Warning but no “Mindcrime”, hey?
+Well, fair enough, everybody’s got their vice 😉

 Landed here cause of Voivod…got the LP back then and didn’t like it much…Then grew older and started to appreciate.
-Finally did an interview with Away in the summer of 93 or 94 when they played Paris.
+Finally did an interview with Away in the summer of 93′ or 94′ when they played Paris.
 Nice memory and nice, educated metal man that Away.
-Well, good job with ressuscitating all those old covers.
-Still got some of’em in the attic at my dad’s place.